-Counseling is a broad profession that encompasses many settings and populations, so a wide variety of career specializations are available.
+Counseling is a broad profession that plays a role in many settings and populations, so a wide variety of career specializations are available.
 Possible settings include community agencies, schools, universities and community colleges, hospitals, and private practice.
 Counselors may also travel within the community to see clients.
 Although a master's degree in counseling is necessary to become a licensed counselor, graduates with a high school or bachelor's degree and relevant experience may qualify for the following counseling-related positions:

 - Social and Community Service Manager: Community organizations and social services departments require managers who understand complicated cultural and social dynamics and can help their employees better serve their clients.

 - Social and Human Service Assistant: Counselors and social workers utilize social and human service assistants to help them find and apply for benefits and community services for their clients.
 These assistants may also help the patients under the guidance of a licensed counselor or social worker.